 Lviv old town looks like straight from a fairy tale and visiting Lviv is always a pure pleasure.
-No matter what time of the year the city is never boring and offers numerous activities.
-I put together a mini Lviv travel guide that would help you plan the trip to this amazing city.
+No matter what time of the year the city is never boring, with so many great things to do in Lviv.

 How to get to Lviv, Ukraine

 It’s fairly easy to travel to Lviv – one of the biggest cities in Ukraine.

 The main train station is located a short tram ride away from Lviv Old Town, you can reach the center by trams no 1 and 9.

 Some of the international buses stop at the main train station too and I highly recommend you go there if you can as the main bus station is located a bit away.

 You can easily get there from most of the major Polish cities, then you have two day trains that take only 2 hours to get to Lviv.

 How to get around

 If you need to travel any further (to Lychakiv Cemetery for example) there’s a really good and cheap trams network.
 One way ticket, both bought from the driver or from the newsstand, costs 5 UAH ($0,18/0,16€).